-For the fiscal year ended December 31, 2022, the Company did not compensate its PEO and the Company did not rely on any performance measures to link the compensation of its chief financial officer, the Company's only non-PEO named executive officer, to the performance of the Company, as described in our CD&A on pages 30 and 31 of this Proxy Statement.
+For the fiscal year ended December 31, 2023, the Company did not compensate its PEO and the Company did not rely on any performance measures to link the compensation of its Chief Financial Officer, the Company's only non-PEO named executive officer, to the performance of the Company, as described in the Compensation Discussion and Analysis contained in this Proxy Statement.
 Accordingly, there are no performance measures that could be included in a tabular list or from which a "company selected measure" would be determined for disclosure in the above table.

-Comparison of Total Shareholder Return to Peer Group Total Shareholder Return
+Comparison of Company Total Shareholder Return to Peer Group Total Shareholder Return

-Our Company TSR was below the TSR of our peer group for fiscal year 2020.
-During fiscal year 2021, our Company TSR exceeded the TSR of our peer group.
-Both our Company TSR and the peer group TSR for 2022 were negatively affected by the general market decline in stock prices during 2022.
+During fiscal year 2020, our Company total shareholder return ("TSR") was below the TSR of our peer group.
+During 2021, our Company TSR exceeded the TSR of our peer group.
+Both our Company TSR and the peer group TSR for 2022 were negatively affected by the general market decline in stock prices during that year, with our Company TSR being below the TSR for our peer group.
+Our Company TSR was slightly below that of our peer group for fiscal year 2023.

-Relationship Between Total Shareholder Return and Compensation Actually Paid
+Relationship Between Company TSR and Compensation Actually Paid to PEO and NEOs

-Although the Company did not rely on any performance measures to link the compensation of its chief financial officer, the Company's only non-PEO named executive officer, to the performance of the Company, the above table illustrates the relationship between the compensation actually paid during fiscal years 2020, 2021, and 2022, respectively, to our named executive officer versus the Company's total shareholder returns during the same period.
-As described in our CD&A, during fiscal years 2020, 2021, and 2022 the Company did not compensate our PEO.
+Although the Company did not rely on any performance measures to link the compensation of its Chief Financial Officer, the Company's only non-PEO named executive officer, to the performance of the Company, the above table illustrates the relationship between the compensation actually paid during fiscal years 2020, 2021, 2022, and 2023, respectively, to our Chief Financial Officer versus the Company's TSR during the same periods.
+As described in the Compensation Discussion and Analysis contained in this Proxy Statement, during fiscal years 2020, 2021, 2022, and 2023 the Company did not compensate our PEO.

-Relationship Between Compensation Actually Paid and Net Income
+Relationship Between Compensation Actually Paid to PEO and NEOs and Net Income

-Although the Company did not rely on any performance measures to link the compensation of its chief financial officer, the Company's only non-PEO named executive officer, to the performance of the Company, the above table illustrates the relationship between the compensation actually paid during fiscal years 2020, 2021, and 2022, respectively, to our named executive officer versus net income during the same period.
-As described in our CD&A, during fiscal years 2020, 2021, and 2022 the Company did not compensate our PEO.
+Although the Company did not rely on any performance measures to link the compensation paid by the Company to our Chief Financial Officer, the Company's only non-PEO named executive officer, to the performance of the Company, the above table illustrates the relationship between the compensation actually paid during fiscal years 2020, 2021, 2022, and 2023, respectively, to our Chief Financial Officer versus net income during the same periods.
+As described in the Compensation Discussion and Analysis contained in this Proxy Statement, during fiscal years 2020, 2021, 2022, and 2023 the Company did not compensate our PEO.